 The dashboard displays guides for a number of features.
-You can configure those at your leisure, so for now, click Hide the guide.
+You can configure those at your leisure.
+For now, click Hide the guide at the top right of the dashboard.
 You now see the BasicQueue metrics.

 On the navigation bar to the left, you find three menus: Metrics and quality, Routing, and Users.

 Metrics and quality provides real-time and historical metrics.
 You can also look up metrics for specific users.
 Routing allows you to change how your contact center works, from call flow to queues.
 Users gives you the ability to create profiles, users, security, and status.